 Student activities and organizations provide opportunities for students to grow both socially and academically.
 Activities and organizations allow students to utilize academic theories and concepts outside the classroom.
-Through these opportunities, students are allowed to develop and hone their leadership skills, as well as appreciate the value of 46 teamwork and cooperation.
+Through these opportunities, students are allowed to develop and hone their leadership skills, as well as appreciate the value of teamwork and cooperation.
 Eureka College offers a wide range of activities for students.
-Following are the recognized student organizations and programs of the College.
-Any additional information about the following organizations/programs can be found in the 2018-2019 Eureka College Student Handbook.
+Additional information about organizations/programs can be found in the 2019-2020 Eureka College Student Handbook.